maarten-pennings/Lego-Mindstorms/ms4/multitask/iteratorstudy/readme.md

         print( "   ",elm1,elm2)
 ```

 Yes.
-The iterators are no longer aliases, the run idendepently
+The iterators are no longer aliases, they run dependently.

 ```text
   study2 - two iterators: does now work